litmuschaos/v1-litmus-docs/docs/disk-loss.md

 ## Details

--   In this experiment, the external disk is detached from the node and wait for the chaos duration.
+-   In this experiment, the external disk is detached from the node for a period equal to the TOTAL_CHAOS_DURATION.
-- If there is any PV provisioner it will attach automatically, Else it will attach manually.
+-   If the disk is created as part of dynamic persistent volume, it is expected to re-attach automatically.
+The experiment re-attaches the disk if it is not already attached.
-- This chaos experiment is support for GCP and AWS.
+-   This chaos experiment is supported on GKE and AWS platforms.
+Note: This is the case especially with backing stores.
+However, the remount of disk is a manual step that the user has to perform.

 ## Integrations

-- Disk Loss can be effected using the chaos library: `litmus`
+-   Disk loss is effected using the litmus chaoslib that internally makes use of the aws/gcloud commands
-- The desired chaos library can be selected by setting `litmus` as value for the env variable LIB
-- It uses imperative aws and gcloud command to attach and detach the disks

 ## Steps to Execute the Chaos Experiment

 -   This Chaos Experiment can be triggered by creating a ChaosEngine resource on the cluster.
 To understand the values to provide in a ChaosEngine specification, refer [Getting Started](getstarted.md/#prepare-chaosengine)
 -   Follow the steps in the sections below to prepare the ChaosEngine & execute the experiment.

 ### Prepare ChaosEngine

 -   Provide the application info in `spec.appinfo`
 -   Override the experiment tunables if desired

 ### Supported Experiment Tunables for application